OpenLiberty/liberty-arquillian/liberty-support-feature/README.md

 # Arquillian support Liberty user feature

-A liberty user feature which allows deployment exceptions to be reported more reliably when using the liberty-managed container
+A liberty user feature which allows deployment exceptions to be reported more reliably when using the liberty-managed container.

 The arquillian support feature adds an additional http endpoint which the arquillian container can query to determine the cause when an application fails to start.